amzn/amazon-payments-magento-2-plugin/flow.rst

 `Pay with Amazon` button
 --------------------------
-The `Pay with Amazon` button appears in several places in the shop:
+The `Pay with Amazon` button appears in several places in the shop
 * on the shipping step of checkout
 * on the cart page
 * on the minibasket
-* on product pages depending on :doc:`configuration`

-Pressing the `Pay with Amazon` button launches the Amazon authentication window, where the customer is asked for their Amazon email address and password.
+* on product pages depending on :doc:`configuration` Pressing the `Pay with Amazon` button launches the Amazon authentication window, where the customer is asked for their Amazon email address and password.

 .. image:: /images/sign-in.png